Skip to content

 Approval Testing

-Both use the same workflow: baseline → compare → diff → approve.
+Both follow the same cycle: baseline → compare → diff → approve.

 import { approve } from '@averspec/approvals'